R4-K5/The_World_of_Midkemia/README.md

 When you cast *Minor Illusion*, you can create both a sound and an image with a single casting.
 Additionally, you can use your bonus action on subsequent turns to alter the visual or auditory aspects of an active illusion spell you are concentrating on, provided the alteration is within the spell's original parameters (e.g., change the expression on an illusory face, shift the melody of an illusory sound, make an illusory object appear slightly worn or newer).

 **Level 6: Silken Ward of Elvandar**
 Starting at 6th level, as a reaction when you or a creature you can see within 60 feet is hit by an attack or fails a save against a spell or magical effect, you can expend one wizard spell slot to grant a bonus to the target's AC against that one attack or to their failed saving throw.
-The bonus is equal to **1 + the level of the spell slot expended**.
+The bonus is equal to **half your proficeincy bonus (rounded down) + the level of the spell slot expended**.
 If this feature causes an attack to miss or a save to succeed against a spell targeting only that creature, the attacker or spellcaster must make a Wisdom saving throw against your wizard spell save DC.
 On a failed save, they are charmed by the protected creature (if the effect was an attack) or by you (if the effect was a spell) until the end of their next turn.

 **Level 10: Unravel Hostile Weavings**